shiki/yii-firephp/README.md

 and [CProfileLogRoute](http://www.yiiframework.com/doc/api/1.1/CProfileLogRoute).
 The only major difference is the target output.

+An advantage of using this extension is that logging and profiling work even through AJAX requests.
+Logging of arrays is also possible.

 This extension currently supports FirePHPCore 0.3.2.
 Support for FirePHP 1.0 is planned.

 Requirements